sclorg/postgresql-container/README.md

 *  **CentOS7 based image**

-    These images are available on DockerHub.
+    These images are available on Quay.io.
 To download it run:

     ```
-    $ podman pull centos/postgresql-13-centos7
+    $ podman pull quay.io/centos7/postgresql-13-centos7
     ```

     To build a PostgreSQL image from scratch run: